rmsk2/rustpwman/README.md

 - I am fairly new to Rust.
 I guess it shows in the code.
 - There is no possibility to rename an entry.
 - On a MacBook Air 2018 using the touchpad to click elements in the TUI does not work.
 The problem does not manifest itself when using a mouse.
 Using the touchpad seems to work though on other models.
 I do not think that this is a hardware problem on my MacBook and I unfortunately have no idea why this happens.
-- Use a proper key derivation function instead of plain SHA-256
 - I am developing this under MacOS and Linux.
 It should work under Windows too, but I have not tested it yet.